forivall/niftykb/README.md

 Allows mapping hard-to-detect keys to output commands over [Windows' MailSlot IPC](https://en.wikipedia.org/wiki/MailSlot) and perform other nifty tasks. <em><small>(run programs and faking other, more detectable keystrokes)</small></em>

-Designed to work with the [niftykb-ts3 plugin](https://github.com/forivall/niftykb-ts3) for [Teamspeak 3](http://teamspeak.com) Plugin.
+Works together with the [niftykb-ts3 plugin](https://github.com/forivall/niftykb-ts3) for [Teamspeak 3](http://teamspeak.com) Plugin.
+Let me know if you have any other uses for this!

 Adapted from mumble's global keybinding code.
 May be refactored to use [nil](https://github.com/noorus/nil) in the future.